LizzyonGit/court_love/README.md

 - remove lessons from the cart so that I can manage what I am about to buy.
 - navigate to a checkout page so that I can pay for my lessons.
 - complete a payment so that I am allowed to attend the lesson.
-- see a confirmation after payment so that I know that my payment has been successfull.
+- see a confirmation after payment so that I know that my payment has been successful.
 - get an email after purchase so that I can review my purchase any time and see when I should go to the lesson, without the need to log in.

 **Authentication milestone**